Today marks the 99th anniversary of the transfer of the Danish West Indies to the United States of America.

 As the transfer ceremony closed, His Excellency called for cheers for the King, while the Valkyrien’s band played “King Christian”, the Royal Danish anthem.

-This was the last time it would be the official anthem of the islands. 🇩🇰
+This was the last time the anthem represented the Virgin Islands.

 Copyright © 2016 Valerie Sims.
 All Rights Reserved.